Speaker-adaptive neural vocoders for parametric speech synthesis systems: Conclusion

 \section{Conclusion}

-This paper proposed speaker-adaptive neural vocoders for statistical parametric speech synthesis systems (SPSS) when the amount of target speaker's data is insufficient.
+This paper proposed speaker-adaptive neural vocoders for parametric TTS systems when the amount of target speaker's data is insufficient.
 Using an initial speaker-independent trained model, the system first captured universal attributes from the waveform of multiple speakers'.
 This model was then fine-tuned with the target speaker's database to successfully represent speaker-specific characteristics using only ten minutes of training data.
 Adapting an ExcitNet framework with spectral filters also helped to improve the modeling accuracy.
-The experimental results verified that an SPSS system with the proposed speaker-adaptive neural vocoder performed significantly better than traditional versions with linear predictive coding-based vocoders and systems with similarly configured neural vocoders trained both speaker-dependently and speaker-independently.
+The experimental results verified that the TTS system with the proposed speaker-adaptive neural vocoder performed significantly better than traditional versions with linear predictive coding-based vocoders and systems with similarly configured neural vocoders trained both speaker-dependently and speaker-independently.
 Future research includes integrating the entire framework into speech synthesis systems that use an end-to-end approach.